I am a human trafficking victim and need a T visa

 After having lived in the U.S. continuously for three of those four years, T visa holders become eligible to apply to adjust their status to Lawful Permanent Resident (LPR or "green card").
 Then—as soon as five years after being granted LPR status—the applicant may be eligible to apply for U.S. citizenship.

-Yes, but Congress only authorized 5,000 T visas to be issued each fiscal year.
+Yes, but Congress is only authorized to issue 5,000 T visas each fiscal year.
 Applicants who are approved for T visa status after those 5,000 T visas have been issued go on a waitlist.
 Those on the waitlist get priority for the T visas issued the next fiscal year.

 See T-Visas and Trafficking: Answers to Common Questions, available at TexasLawHelp, prepared by American Gateways.